-Data is taken predominantly from the 2013 accredited re-processor dataset.
+Data is taken predominantly from the 2014 accredited re-processor dataset, and to a lesser degree the 2014 site returns dataset, both of which are managed by SEPA.

-2013 Accredited re-processor dataset
+2014 Accredited re-processor dataset

-The 2013 accredited re-processor dataset consisted of thirteen re-processors: seven glass, three plastic and three wood.
-The quantity of UK packaging waste recycled under the scheme increased from 251,666 tonnes in 2012 to 323,073 tonnes in 2013.
+The 2014 accredited re-processor dataset consisted of sixteen re-processors: seven glass, three glass re-melt, three plastic and three wood.
+The quantity of UK packaging waste recycled under the scheme increased from 229,420 tonnes in 2013 to 233,246 tonnes in 2014.
 Further details of the accredited re-processor dataset can be found in Appendix 1.

 UK packaging waste recycled by Scottish re-processors (so called 'scheme data') is reported quarterly and audited annually by SEPA.
 In addition to scheme data, at the time of registration for a forthcoming year re-processors also provide details of any non-packaging waste and non-UK sourced packaging waste recycled (so called 'non-scheme' data).
 Non-scheme data is not audited by SEPA and quality is therefore uncertain.
-The contributions of scheme and non-scheme data in 2013 are given below in Table 8 below.
+The contributions of scheme and non-scheme data in 2014 are given below in Table 10 below.

-Table 8.
-The relative contributions of UK packaging waste ('scheme data'); and non-packaging waste and non-UK packaging waste ('non-scheme data') for 2013
+Table 10.
+The relative contributions of UK packaging waste ('scheme data'); and non-packaging waste and non-UK packaging waste ('non-scheme data') for 2014

 Scheme data Non-scheme data Total recycled Non-scheme data

 (tonnes) (tonnes) (tonnes) (as % of total)

-323,073 151,305 474,378 43%
+233,246 200,731 433,977 46%

-For the 2013 data, waste recycled by Scottish accredited re-processors is reported as 100% Scottish in origin.
+For the 2014 data, waste recycled by Scottish accredited re-processors is reported as 100% Scottish in origin.